gaepdit/sbeap/docs/Role capabilities.md

 Users in the Admin role have all the capabilities of Staff.
 Plus they can:

+* Delete Customers and Cases.
-* Delete and restore Customers and Cases.
+* View and restore deleted Customers and Cases.

 ### User Account Admin